thijsfranck/the-dynamic-typists/README.md

 - [How to Run the Project](#how-to-run-the-project)
 - [Contributors](#contributors)

-In addition, each subfolder has another README detailing the design decisions for each part of the app.
+In addition, each subfolder has another README detailing the architecture and design choices for each part of the app.

 | Folder                             | Description                                                                                                                     |
 | ---------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |